SpawnCampGames/SpawnTools/README.md

 ---
 *Singleton that's created by `SpawnAudio`.
 Allows you to call basic functions to control the AudioSources*

 **This Component sits alongside the SpawnAudio Component but is Hidden in the Hierarchy**

+Contains (2) Lists.
+- `audioSources` // list of your sound effect sources
+- `backgroundSources` // list of your background loop sources

+Possibly a third.
+- `additionalSources` // any audiosource created during runtimea

 Call a function from the SpawnDJ class from anywhere in your project with: